Gigaspaces/xap-docs/site/content/xap/12.3/admin/web-management-dump.markdown

 # Dump File Structure

-The dump file structure would look like this:
+The dump file structure looks like this:

 ```bash